 --Avoid over cleaning which can irritate piercing & delay healing time.

---Avoid trauma such as friction from clothes, excessive motion of the area, playing with jewelry, &
+--Avoid trauma such as friction from clothes, excessive motion of the area, playing with or "turning" jewelry, &

 vigorous cleaning.
 This can cause scar tissue, delay healing, & other complications.

 --Avoid oral contact & contact with others bodily fluids on or near piercing during healing.

 --Avoid submerging piercings in bodies of water such as lakes, pools, & hot tubs.
 Showers are better

 than tubs!
 If you do choose to go swimming or "soak" in a body of water PLEASE have aftercare cleaning